havisha1411/sbom-automation-demo/README.md

 This project was built to **demonstrate practical SBOM generation, validation, and vulnerability context handling** using real-world standards such as **CycloneDX**, **NTIA minimum SBOM elements**, and **VEX**, in a way that fits naturally into CI/CD workflows.

-The focus is not on building a full security product, but on showing **how SBOM, VEX, and policy checks can be automated incrementally** in engineering teams — especially in regulated or compliance-aware environments.
+The focus is **not** on building a full security or compliance product, but on showing **how SBOM, VEX, and policy checks can be automated incrementally** in engineering teams — especially in regulated or compliance-aware environments.

+---

+## 📌 Project Scope (Important)

+This repository is a **reference implementation and learning demo** intended to showcase:

+- SBOM generation
+- NTIA minimum elements validation
+- VEX structure and validation
+- Simple, policy-based decision logic

+It is **not intended to replace enterprise SCA, SBOM, or vulnerability management tools**.
+The goal is to demonstrate **correct structure, automation patterns, and engineering thinking**, not to provide a production-ready security product.

 ---